fleek-platform/website/src/content/billing/frequently-asked-billing-questions/index.md

 ## What payment methods do you accept?

-We accept ACH transfers, credit card payments, and crypto in the form of ETH (ether) or USDC (the USD stablecoin from Coinbase).
+We accept ACH transfers and credit card payments.

 ## How often will I be billed?

-Once an account reaches the threshold for their billing plan, it incurs overage charges.
-Different tiers will carry with them different usage thresholds and overage pricing.
-Each month an itemized invoice will be prepared to view and download from the Web app.
+Every user will be charged a bill of 20 USD monthly for the upgraded resource limits provided on the Pro plan.

 ## Can I get a refund for unused services?

-Refund policies vary depending on the service and subscription plan.
-Please refer to our Refund Policy for detailed information.
+Please refer to our [support center](/requests/new) for detailed information.

 ## What should I do if I see an unauthorized charge on my account?

 If you notice an unauthorized charge, please contact our support team immediately.
-You can submit a ticket here and our staff will investigate the issue and respond within 48 hours.
+You can submit a ticket [here](/requests/new) and our staff will investigate the issue and respond within 48 hours.

 ## How do I dispute a charge?

-To dispute a charge, submit a ticket here with the details of the charge you believe is incorrect.
+To dispute a charge, submit a ticket [here](/requests/new) with the details of the charge you believe is incorrect.
 Our billing team will review your request and get back to you within 48 hours.

 ## Why was my payment declined?